The Legal Cheek View

 This is the Gowling WLG profile for those considering solicitor apprenticeships.
 Students looking to apply for training contracts should check out Legal Cheek’s main Gowling WLG profile.

 With offices spread worldwide, including a substantial eight in Canada post a 2016 mega-merger, Gowling WLG became one of the first major legal players to embrace solicitor apprenticeships way back in 2015.
-The firm is seeking to recruit individuals for its offices in Birmingham and London, offering the opportunity to specialise in one of the firm’s core practice areas.
+The firm’s apprentices are recruited into its offices in Birmingham and London, offering the opportunity for newcomers to specialise in one of the firm’s core practice areas.
 In the UK, these encompass real estate, projects, corporate, employment and pensions, banking, litigation and IP.

 One recent newly qualified solicitor, recounting her reasons for choosing the apprenticeship path, says: “For me, it was the logical and most sensible choice among all available options.
 The prospect of obtaining a degree while working in a large law firm, gaining invaluable experience, and not having to self-fund my degree without any guarantee of a training contract afterward sold it to me.
 I honestly can’t see any downsides.”
 She continues, “breaking down the timeline, pursuing an undergraduate degree, SQE, and then a training contract would take roughly the same amount of time as the apprenticeship route, but without the uncertainty at each stage.”